What is an abdominal aortic aneurysm and what are the symptoms?

 Aortic disease

-Because abdominal aortic aneurysms are something that can be prevented with the right information, I want to make sure you understand what causes AAA, guidelines for screening and treatments available to repair aneurysm.
+Because abdominal aortic aneurysms are something that can be prevented with the right information, I want to make sure you understand what causes AAA, guidelines for screening and the treatments available to repair aneurysms.

 What is abdominal aortic aneurysm (AAA)?

-An abdominal aortic aneurysm is a condition that occurs when part of the aorta becomes enlarged.
-Normally the abdominal aorta is a round circular structure that resembles a pipe, roughly the size of a golf ball.
-When an aneurysm develops, the aorta expands and its walls become weaker.
-This puts the aorta at risk for rupturing, which can be like threatening if not treated immediately.
+An abdominal aortic aneurysm occurs when part of the aorta becomes larger than normal.
+Typically, the abdominal aorta is a round structure that resembles a pipe, roughly the size of a golf ball.
+When an aneurysm develops, the aorta expands and the walls become weaker.
+This puts the aorta at risk for bursting, which can be fatal if not treated immediately.

 What are common abdominal aortic aneurysm causes?

-Research has shown us that there are specific propensities that pose the greatest risks for developing AAA, such as:
+Research has shown us that there are specific tendencies that pose the greatest risks for developing AAA, such as:

 • High blood pressure (especially poorly controlled high blood pressure)